 As required under the NASDAQ Stock Market ("NASDAQ") listing standards, a majority of the members of a listed company's board of directors must qualify as "independent," as affirmatively determined by the board of directors.
-The Board consults with our chief compliance officer and legal counsel to ensure that the Board's determinations are consistent with relevant securities and other laws and regulations regarding the definition of "independent," including those set forth in pertinent listing standards of NASDAO, as in effect time to time.
+The Board consults with our chief compliance officer and legal counsel to ensure that the Board's determinations are consistent with relevant securities and other laws and regulations regarding the definition of "independent," including those set forth in pertinent listing standards of NASDAQ, as in effect time to time.

-Consistent with these considerations, after review of all relevant transactions or relationships between each director, or any of his or her family members, and us, our senior management and our independent registered public accounting firm, the Board has affirmatively determined that the following six directors are independent directors within the meaning of the applicable NASDAQ listing standards: Messrs.
-Adelgren, Mead, Outland, Parker and Reilly and Ms. English.
-Mr. Mead's term of office expires on the date of the Annual Meeting and he is not standing for re-election.
+Consistent with these considerations, after review of all relevant transactions or relationships between each director, or any of his or her family members, and us, our senior management and our independent registered public accounting firm, the Board has affirmatively determined that the following seven directors are independent directors within the meaning of the applicable NASDAQ listing standards: Messrs.
+Adelgren, Earhart, Mead, Outland, Parker and Reilly and Ms. English.
+Mr. Mead's term of office expired on May 3, 2012.
 In making this determination, the Board found that none of these directors or nominees for director had a material or other disqualifying relationship with us.
-Mr. Gladstone, the chairman of our Board and chief executive officer, Mr. Brubaker, our vice chairman, chief operating officer and secretary, Mr. Stelljes, our president and chief investment officer, and Mr. Dullum, a senior managing director of our Adviser, are not independent directors by virtue of their positions as our officers and/or their employment by our affiliate Gladstone Management Corporation, our Adviser.
+Mr. Gladstone, the chairman of our Board and our chief executive officer, Mr. Brubaker, our co-vice chairman and chief operating officer, and Mr. Dullum, our executive vice president, are not independent directors by virtue of their positions as our officers.